 These are basic instructions and require some canning knowledge to complete.

 - Fill pressure canner to fill line with tepid water.
 Do NOT pre-heat the canner, leave the stove off while you prepare the jars.

-- Pour milk into sterilized jars, add warmed lids and rings.
-(It isn’t necessary to warm the milk before adding to the jars.)
+- Pour milk into sterilized jars, and add warmed lids and rings.
+(It isn’t necessary to warm the milk before adding it to the jars.)

-- To safely can your milk, refer to this chart for proper altitude adjustment.
-For my altitude, less than 1000 feet, I place the 10lb weight on my canner and let the pressure build just to 10 lbs.
+- To safely can your milk, verify proper altitude adjustment.
+For my altitude of less than 1000 feet, I place the 10lb weight on my canner and let the pressure build just to 10 lbs.

 - After 24 hours, remove rings and check seals.

 Canning eggs is not a safe canning practice.
 There are no safety guidelines.
 However, I will tell you my own experiences with it.